Standard Terms and Conditions for the Supply of Goods

 Australian Consumer Law means the Competition and Consumer Act2010 (Cth);

-Delivery means the delivery from either NTT ICT’s or the Vendor’s premises to the Buyer’s premises (unless otherwise agreed) and Deliver has a corresponding meaning;
+Delivery means the delivery from either NTT’s or the Vendor’s premises to the Client’s premises (unless otherwise agreed) and Deliver has a corresponding meaning;

-Goods means hardware and/or software, other materials and Standard Vendor Services supplied or to be supplied by NTT ICT under the Agreement;
+Goods means hardware and/or software, other materials and Standard Vendor Services supplied or to be supplied by NTT under the Sales Contract;

-Indent Order means a custom order placed by the Buyer with NTT ICT which requires NTT ICT to purchase Goods from a third party (often through a local or foreign agent of a foreign supplier) under specified conditions of sale, rather than supply Standard Goods;
+Indent Order means a custom order placed by the Client with NTT which requires NTT to purchase Goods from a third party (often through a local or foreign agent of a foreign supplier) under specified conditions of sale, rather than supply Standard Goods;

-Master Agreement means an NTT ICT Master Agreement (or equivalent) signed by the Buyer and NTT ICT;
+Master Agreement means an NTT Master Agreement (or equivalent) signed by the Client and NTT;

-NTT ICT means NTT Com ICT Solutions (Australia) Pty Ltd, ABN 61 059 040 998, its assigns and any related body corporate as defined in the Corporations Act 2001 (unless that related body corporate is also the Buyer);
+NTT means NTT Com ICT Solutions (Australia) Pty Ltd, ABN 61 059 040 998, its assigns and any related body corporate as defined in the Corporations Act 2001 (unless that related body corporate is also the Client);

-Order Form means the Buyer’s order for the Goods specified in, and referencing, a Quotation;
+Order Form means the Client’s order for the Goods specified in, and referencing, a Quotation;

 PMSI means a purchase money security interest as defined in the PPSA;